M-Gweltaz/OC-Project-14-NPM-Lib/README.md

 	listName={yourListNameVar}
 	selectedValue={yourSelectedValueVar}
 	eventListener={yourEventHandlingFunc}
-	className={yourClassName}
+	className={yourClassName} // Optional
+	{...register('yourClassName', {
+		// Optional
+		required: true,
+	})}
 />
 ```

 Make sure to replace yourListItemsVar, yourListNameVar, yourSelectedValueVar, and yourEventHandlingFunc with your actual variable names and event handler.
-You can add an optional className to the component by adding the className prop for styling purpose.
+You can add an optional className to the component by adding the className prop for styling purpose and if you want simple and reliable validation you can either code your own or use [react-hook-form](https://www.react-hook-form.com/get-started) library like showed in the code exemple.

 For more information, you can visit the project's [GitHub repository](https://github.com/M-Gweltaz/OC-Project-14-NPM-Lib) and feel free to provide feedback or contribute!